Founder and Director: Alexandra Ha

-Alexandra Ha is the senior editor, managing the overall editorial and publication activities of the JMRT.
-Alexandra is a PhD student in the Department of Management at Smith School of Business, Queen's University.
+Alexandra Ha is the Founder and Director of JMRT.
+Alexandra was a PhD student in the Department of Management at Smith School of Business, Queen's University.
 She received her Bachelor of Arts in psychology at Brock University where she studied prejudice and intergroup behaviours, and a Master's degree in psychology at Trent University where she studied emotional intelligence and bullying victimization in adolescents.
-Her long-term goal is to secure a tenure-track professor position in Business Management at a research university.
+Her mission is to bring research insights to industry applications through consulting.
 Prior to leading the editorial team for the JMRT, she was the president of Trent Graduate Students’ Association (TGSA) for the 2016-17 term.

-Ibraheem Alimi is a Managing Editor for JMRT.
-Before coming to Trent, Ibraheem received his H.BSc degree from the University of Toronto with a specialization in Molecular Biology & Biotechnology.
-Afterwards, Ibraheem completed his MSc in Cell Biology & Genetics at Trent University studying the biosynthesis, signaling and translocation of cytokinins during the formation of tumors in the Ustilago maydis – Zea mays pathosystem.
-Currently, Ibraheem is pursuing his MD/MPH within the School of Medicine (SOM) and the Department of Public Health and Preventative Medicine (DPHPM) at St. George’s University.
-In addition to this, Ibraheem was also the VP Communications for the Trent Graduate Student Association (TGSA) during the 2017/2018 academic year.
-As VP Communications, one of his visions was to help facilitate and promote scholarly communication among graduate students at Trent by utilizing JMRT.
+Currently, Ibraheem is pursuing his MD/MPH Dual Degree within the School of Medicine (SOM) and the Department of Public Health and Preventative Medicine (DPHPM) at St. George’s University.
+In addition to this, Ibraheem was also Vice President Communications for the Trent Graduate Student Association (TGSA) during the 2017/2018 academic year.
+As VP Communications, one of his visions was to help promote scholarly communication among graduate students at Trent by utilizing JMRT.

 Managing Editor: Dr. Anna Kisiala